 Also troubling, Labaki says studies show that people who smoke e-cigarettes are more likely to start smoking traditional ones when compared to those who haven’t.
 This particularly affects adolescents and young adults, and could be linked to the development of a nicotine addiction for those that vape.

 “These trends are quite concerning to me, especially with how young these people are, since the effects of tobacco smoking on your health are detrimental,” says Labaki.

 E-cigarettes as a way to quit smoking

 But what if the e-cigarette is being used as a way to quit smoking traditional cigarettes?
 Can they be beneficial?
 If they are, are they still discouraged from being used?
-Labaki says the answer might be a little more complicated than yes or no, but know that e-cigarettes are not approved by the FDA for smoking cessation.
+Labaki says the answer might be a little more complicated than yes or no, but that the fact remains that e-cigarettes are not currently approved by the FDA for smoking cessation.

 “The role of e-cigarettes in helping to quit traditional cigarettes remains unclear,” says Labaki.
 “To date, there have been conflicting results in clinical trials and observational studies, with only some showing a benefit.”

 Labaki says FDA-approved nicotine replacement therapies such as skin patches, chewing gums, lozenges, nasal sprays, oral inhalers, and oral medications like Chantix or Zyban, should be the first-line therapies for smoking cessation.
 They should ideally be used in conjunction with a tobacco cessation counseling program.

 “In instances where these first-line therapies have consistently failed in those trying to quit cigarette smoking, e-cigarettes could be tried as long as the user understands that the efficacy and safety of these devices still needs to be fully established,” says Labaki.